gregorg/drunkflight/README.md

-# Cleanflight
+# Drunkflight

-Clean-code version of baseflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.
+Drunk-code version of betaflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

-This fork differs from baseflight in that it attempts to use modern software development practices which result in:
+This fork differs from betaflight in that it attempts to use alcohol before to code which result in:

 1. greater reliability through code robustness and automated testing.
 2. easier maintainance through code cleanliness.